-One of the reasons I struggle to write about my spirituality is I write for a tough audience, and I don’t mean you, I mean the audience I write to in my head.
-Stan (name changed) is a very old friend who I have not seen or heard from in years.
-My recollection of him is of someone who is very very intelligent, very rational and judgemental and not afraid to let you know what he thinks.
-As I write I wonder to myself what would Stan think about this or what would he say about that.
-And some topics just get to hard to write about because I desperately don’t want to let Stan find out that I am crazy.
+One of the reasons I struggle to write about spirituality is I write for a tough audience, and I don’t mean you, I mean the audience I write to in my head.
+My audience is very very intelligent, very rational and judgemental and not afraid to let me know what they think.
+As I write I wonder to myself what this critic would think about this or what they would say about that.
+And some topics get hard to write about because I desperately don’t want to let them find out that I am crazy.

 I know it’s nuts.
 But then again I’m nuts.
 You are probably nuts.
 We are pretty much all nuts.
 Crazy.
 That is the human condition.
 We have socially acceptable norms which wax and wane with the times and provided your outward behaviour doesn’t deviate too far those norms then you are considered sane.
 But inside our heads we are nuts.
 If you don’t believe me try spending a few days (hours will do) recording all of the thoughts that cross your mind.
 Only a crazy person would think some of the things that you and I think every-day.

 One of the functions of religious traditions is to give us a way out of, or relief from, the trap of our own minds and to be less trite about it I am talking here about the ego or false self.
 God (or Gods if you prefer) being outside of the self and greater than the self offer a way out.
 Different traditions have different approaches and give a different emphasis to this aspect but it is there in at least some vestigial form in all religions.